lineality/rust_chess_server_experiments/tinyhttp_chess/notes.md

 Tasks:

+1. maybe need to change input format...basically dropping the parenthesis...

 1. update the struct so that it uses a hashmap and not a list of tuples Let's use a hashmap (~dictionary) use std::collections::HashMap;